Elijah McCoy: Career

 When Elijah McCoy arrived in Michigan, he could find work only as a fireman and oiler at the Michigan Central Railroad.
 In a home-based machine shop in Ypsilanti, McCoy also did more highly skilled work, such as developing improvements and inventions.
 He invented an automatic lubricator for oiling the steam engines of locomotives and ships, patenting it in 1872 as "Improvement in Lubricators for Steam-Engines".

 Similar automatic oilers had been patented previously; one is the displacement lubricator, which had already attained widespread use and whose technological descendants continued to be widely used into the 20th century.
 Lubricators were a boon for railroads, as they enabled trains to run faster and more profitably with less need to stop for lubrication and maintenance.
 By 1899, the Michigan Bureau of Labor and Industrial Statistics reported that the McCoy lubricator was in use on almost all North American railroads.

 McCoy continued to refine his devices and design new ones, and was noted in periodicals of the time, including the Railroad Gazette.
 Most of his patents dealt with lubricating systems, including a further patent in 1898 which added a glass 'sight-feed' tube to monitor the rate of lubricant delivery.

 After the turn of the century, he attracted notice among his Black contemporaries.
 Booker T. Washington, in Story of the Negro (1909), recognized him as having produced more patents than any other Black inventor up to that time.
 This creativity gave McCoy an honored status in the Black community that has persisted to this day.
 He continued to invent until late in life, obtaining as many as 57 patents; most related to lubrication, but others also included a folding ironing board and a lawn sprinkler.
 Lacking the capital with which to manufacture his lubricators in large numbers, he usually assigned his patent rights to his employers or sold them to investors.
 In 1920, near the end of his career, he formed the Elijah McCoy Manufacturing Company.

 Regarding the phrase "The real McCoy"

-This popular expression, typically meaning the real thing, has, among other sources, been attributed to Elijah McCoy's oil-drip cup invention.
-The theory was that railroad engineers looking to avoid inferior copies would request it by name, and inquire if a locomotive was fitted with "the real McCoy system".
+This popular expression, typically meaning the real thing, has, in a false etymology been incorrectly attributed to Elijah McCoy's oil-drip cup invention.
+The false etymology claims that railroad engineers looking to avoid inferior copies would request it by name, and inquire if a locomotive was fitted with "the real McCoy system".
 This theory is mentioned in Elijah McCoy's biography at the National Inventors Hall of Fame.
 The December 1966 issue of Ebony, in an advertisement for Old Taylor Bourbon made the first mention of Elijah McCoy in this context: "But the most famous legacy McCoy left his country was his name."

-Other possibilities for its origin have been proposed, including it being a corruption of the Scottish name "Reay Mackay" and while it has undoubtedly been applied as an epithet to many other McCoys, its association with Elijah has become iconic in American parlance.
+The phrase 'the real McCoy' actually originates from Scotland and its origin has nothing to do with Elijah McCoy.
+It has undoubtedly been applied as an epithet to many other McCoys.